revolist/revogrid-docs/blog/top-5-angular-data-grid-libraries-2026.md

 Choose AG Grid when maximum feature coverage is more important than keeping the grid layer small.
 It is strongest when server-side grouping, pivoting, aggregation, charts, and other enterprise behaviors must come from one mature platform.

 ## 3. Kendo UI for Angular: best for Angular-native enterprise teams

+For a focused vendor comparison, see [RevoGrid vs Kendo UI Grid](/compare/kendo-ui-grid-alternative).

 [Kendo UI for Angular Grid](https://www.telerik.com/kendo-angular-ui/components/grid/) is the strongest choice for teams that want a commercial grid designed specifically around Angular rather than a shared cross-framework core.